leondavi/NErlNet/src_erl/NerlGUI/README.md

 ![NERL GUI](https://user-images.githubusercontent.com/1270091/186702022-98313349-fdeb-472c-b30e-ef9874a3705d.png)

 First, a main wx_object (of type gen_server) window is initiated.
 Then a cowboy server is opened and holds a pointer to this window.
 Pressing any of the buttons in the main window will open a subsequent child wx_object which will start probing the relevant NerlNetwork entities for changes in their state.
-These changes are logged in relevant labels and displayed closing any child window will stop the probe.
+These changes are logged in relevant labels and are displayed to the user in each window. closing any child window will stop the probe.